MaastrichtU-IDS/dsri-documentation/website/docs/deploy-additional-services.md

 :::

-To quickly access it from the terminal:
+To quickly access it from the terminal you can use the **Terminal** tab in the pod page, or via your local terminal:

 1. Get the Ubuntu pod ID: